Vera Selby: Career

 Selby was introduced to billiards as a six-year-old, as her uncle had a table in the cellar of his home in Newcastle.
 When she was 36, former British amateur billiards and snooker champion Alf Nolan saw her playing with her husband at the Coxlodge Club in Newcastle and started coaching her.
 She won eight World Women's Billiards Championships from 1970 to 1978.

 In 1976, she became the inaugural winner of the World Women's Snooker Championship, claiming the title by beating Muriel Hazeldine 4–0 in the final.
 She won her second women's world snooker title in 1981 by defeating Mandy Fisher 3–0 in the final.
 At 51, her success made her the oldest female world champion in any sport.

 A commentator for televised snooker, she was part of the BBC commentary team for the 1982 World Snooker Championship at the Crucible Theatre, at which Alex Higgins won his second world title.
 She was a qualified referee and coach, and chaired the North East Billiards and Snooker Association.
+In 1987 she became the first woman to be appointed by the Billiards and Snooker Control Council as an examiner for referees.
 She won a lifetime achievement award for her services to billiards in 2014.

 In the 2015 Birthday Honours, she was appointed Member of the Order of the British Empire (MBE) "for services to Snooker and Billiards."
 She received her MBE from Prince Charles (now Charles III) at Buckingham Palace.
 At age 85, she was still playing cue sports regularly.

 Personal life

 Vera Danby was born in Richmond, North Yorkshire, where her father was manager of the Freeman, Hardy and Willis shop.
 She studied art and design at Leeds University.
 In her mid-20s, she met Bruce Selby, a hairdresser from Newcastle, who was 28 years her senior.
 They married two years later.

-She worked as a senior art, textile, and dress designer lecturer at the former Newcastle Polytechnic.
-She took early retirement at 53.
+She worked as a senior art, textile, and dress designer lecturer at the former Newcastle Polytechnic from 1972 until 1983, when she took early retirement aged 53.

 In 2009, she became the Master of the 400-year-old Fellmongers' Guild in Richmond, the first female Master in its history.

 Selby died on 13 March 2023, her 93rd birthday.
 Professional player Shaun Murphy paid tribute, calling her "one of the pioneers of women's snooker and an early trailblazer for girls and women who followed".
+An exhibition celebrating her career was held at Northumbria University in April 2023.